2018–2019 Gaza border protests: 6 April

-Protest organizers and Hamas called for renewed demonstrations on the Israel-Gaza border the following Friday, 6 April.
+Protest organizers and Hamas called for renewed demonstrations on the Gaza–Israel border the following Friday, 6 April.
 The IDF stated that it intended to use the same force as the preceding week to prevent infiltrations of Israeli territory.

 Between 31 March and 6 April, demonstrators gathered tires in Gaza to be burnt on 6 April, in preparation for what was dubbed the "Day of the Tire" (Arabic: Jumat al-Kawshook) Israeli officials have cautioned that the mass burning of tires along the border can produce environmental harm, calling on the World Health Organization to prevent, what they termed, an "ecological catastrophe".

 Thousands of Palestinians joined in 6 April demonstrations; the IDF estimated their number at 20,000 people.
 Palestinian medical sources reported that 9 Palestinians were killed, 1,350 were injured, and 25 were in critical condition; and that approximately 400 of those injured were hit by live ammunition.
 Another Palestinian who was shot that day succumbed to his wounds on 9 April.

 Among those killed was Yaser Murtaja, a 30-year-old Palestinian photographer, who, according to Palestinian Health Ministry, was shot in the stomach by an Israeli sniper despite wearing a jacket emblazoned with 'press' to identify him as a journalist.
 According to the Palestinian Journalists' Syndicate, seven other Palestinian journalists were injured by the Israelis during that day's protest.
 Israeli Defense Minister, Avigdor Lieberman, said in response that "anyone who flies drones over IDF soldiers puts himself at risk."
 According to Israeli security sources, Murtaja was an officer in Hamas security apparatus and attempted to smuggle a drone to Gaza in 2015.
 Hamas, as well as Murtaja's family, denied the allegation.
-In addition to Murtaja, five other journalists were injured on 6 April, according to the Committee to Protect Journalists: five from live fire and one from a shrapnel.
+In addition to Murtaja, five other journalists were injured on 6 April, according to the Committee to Protect Journalists: five from live fire and one from shrapnel.